rkrug/R-BBEdit/README.md

 		16) ⇧⌘T - Test Package.sh
 ```

-The shortcuts at the beginning are the keyboard shortcuts in R. They are **not** assigned automatically.
+The shortcuts at the beginning are the keyboard shortcuts in [RStudio](https://www.rstudio.com/products/rstudio/).
+They are **not** assigned automatically.

 Other stuff can (will?) follow.